MRKISS Library

 The primary diagnostic plot is of global error:

 12.3.
-Homogeneous Solvers and More Tableau Plausibility Tests
+Autonomous Solvers and More Tableau Plausibility Tests

 continues that with a new test equation: